• Contact

 tip from visitor:

-Glacier’s spring scenery rivals the best rides in Europe while for the hardcore athlete, the ride would rank among the top 20 toughest climbs in the Tour de France.
+Glacier’s spring scenery rivals the best rides in Europe, and for the hardcore athlete, the ride up Going-to-the-Sun Road would rank among the top 20 toughest climbs in the Tour de France.

-For those less inclined to bike the Going-to-the-Sun road, you can enjoy traveling the road from the comfort of your own vehicle.
+For those more inclined to drive Going-to-the-Sun Road, you can enjoy traveling the road from the comfort of your own vehicle.
 Without stopping, it takes at least 2 hours to drive the full 50 miles of Going-to-the-Sun Road.
 The highest point along the road is Logan Pass at 6,646 feet.

 6. take a bus or boat tour